loginom/admin-guide-l10n/data-en/server/setup.md

 ## Function Test

-* Launch the Loginom Studio web client
+* Start the Loginom Studio web client
    * using the `All programs\Loginom 6\Studio\Loginom Studio` shortcut from the "Start" Windows menu,
    * or in the browser (Chrome is recommended) using the following URL: `http://localhost/app/`.
 If the port was changed in the web server settings, the following URL is used: `http://localhost:<HTTP port>/app/`
 * Log in as `user` with blank password.